rich-s-d/C-Sharp-Cheat-Sheets/README.md

 public const string CATEGORY = "Science";
 ```
 ### Delegates and Events
+If working with ASP.NET Core to build server side applications on top of .NET Core you may not come accross events.
+But Desktop or Mobile Frameworks, like WPF, use events, because every UI interaction is an event (when does button click or mouse move are events that you can listen for).
 A delegate describes what a method will look like.
 A delegate points to and invokes different methods; the method has to have a specific shape and structure that is defined by the delegate (ie., return type, types of parameters, numbers of parameters).
 For example you can implement a variable of delegate type, which can point to various methods with the same structure, but with different implementations, so one could write to a file, another to the console.
 ```
 public delegate string WriteLogDelegate(string logMessage); // delegate describes structure, ie, must return string, takes one parameter of type string.